interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.editing.rst

    > edit result by keeping subcorpora matching '[01234]'
    > edit result by skipping entries matching wordlists.closedclass
+   # merge has a slightly different syntax, because you need
+   # to specify the name to merge under
    > edit result by merging entries matching 'be|have' as 'aux'

 .. note::

     The syntax above works for concordance lines too, if you change `result` to `concordance`.
-Merging, of course, is not possible.
+Merging is not possible.

 Doing basic statistics
 ------------------------